Toyota Celica: Japan

+North America
-In 1982, the New York Yankees began using a Celica as their bullpen car.

-Fuel injection became standard on all North American Celicas started from August 1982, therefore the 22R engine became 22R-E (or 22R-EC with California emissions equipment).
+For the US and Canadian market, power for the Celica was provided by a 2.4 L 22R or 22R-E engine in all North American models that became the biggest 4-cylinder engine offered in any Celica ever.
+In 1982, the New York Yankees began using a Celica as their bullpen car.Fuel injection became standard on all North American Celicas started from August 1982, therefore the 22R engine became 22R-E (or 22R-EC with California emissions equipment)with power going up to 117 hp and 128 lbft.
 In August 1982, Toyota added the GT-S model to the North American market to re-inject the sports image that Celica had lost as it grew larger and heavier with each subsequent model.
 The GT-S included larger 14x7-inch wheels and 225/60HR14 tires, fender flares, independent rear suspension, a sports interior including special seats, and a leather-wrapped steering wheel and shifter knob.
 Most of these came from the Supra.
 From the windshield back, both cars were nearly identical when in Liftback form.
 There were also optional rear louvers for the coupe and Liftback.

-The Celica was facelifted in August 1983 for the 1984 model year.
-The revision included fully retractable headlights, restyled grille, and airdam.
-The rear combination lamps were also revised.
-The Japanese Celica 1600 GT got new 4A-GE engine, and the 1600 GT-R also powered by the same motor was introduced.
-Another new model was the turbocharged 1800 GT-TR.
+Rack and pinion steering was offered for this generation Celica.

-The GT-S convertible, built by American Sunroof Company (ASC) in California, was originally released in a limited 200 units in 1984.
+The facelifted Celica was launched in late 1983 for the 1984 model year.
+The ST, GT, and GT-S model grades were continued to be offered.
+The GT-S convertible, built by American Sunroof Company (ASC) in California, was originally released in a limited 200 unit run in 1984.
 4,248 more were built for the 1985 model year.

-For the European continent, the Celica was offered as 1600 ST with 2T engine and live rear axle (TA60), 2000 XT (21R), and 2000 GT (18R-G).
-The UK models were 2.0 ST for early version and 2.0 XT for the facelift.
-All 60-series Celicas intended for the UK market were powered by the 21R engine.
+Europe

+For the European continent, the Celica was provided as below: